ajax815/TurboSpeed/README.md

 # Programming

 All programming in the game was done by me.
-I used Microsoft XNA Framework's MonoGame to create Turbo Speed.
+I used Microsoft XNA Framework and MonoGame to create Turbo Speed.
 The programming language I used was C#.

 # Assets